trasgoverde/ignsoc/README.md

-# Gab Social
+# Soc Social

-Gab Social is an open source and fully decentralized social network powered by the Gab Platform.
-It is the new social network of Gab.com.
-This change was made to further Gab's committment to it's users trust and privacy online.
-And, by offering decentralization and federation, Gab further demonstrates a lack of interest in the ownership of your data.
+Soc Social is an open source and fully decentralized social network powered by the Soc Platform.
+It is the new social network of be-to-you.com.
+This change was made to further Soc's committment to it's users trust and privacy online.
+And, by offering decentralization and federation, Soc further demonstrates a lack of interest in the ownership of your data.

-The Gab Social project is based on the [Mastodon](https://github.com/tootsuite/mastodon) project, and is licensed under the terms and conditions of AGPL-3.0.
+The Soc Social project is based on the [Mastodon](https://github.com/tootsuite/mastodon) project, and is licensed under the terms and conditions of AGPL-3.0.
 While we will be keeping this license, over time we will be keeping less and less of the original project's source code and approach.

 Our goal is to establish the foundation of a federated network of social networks.
 Our first step is our move to this technology, which immediately enables the construction of that network and provides the tools people will need to create and build.
 Over time, a new implementation of this system will emerge that is entirely based on Node.js, moves away from Postgres as it's database, and becomes part of the HYDRA family.

 ## Project goals

-We have diverged from Gab Social in several ways in pursuit of our own goals.
+We have diverged from Soc Social in several ways in pursuit of our own goals.

-1. Node.js has been updated to 10.15.3LTS for hosting the Streaming API in compliance with the Gab Platform.
+1. Node.js has been updated to 10.15.3LTS for hosting the Streaming API in compliance with the Soc Platform.
 1. Statuses were renamed from 'toots' to 'gabs'
 1. The maximum length of a status was increased to 3,000 characters
 1. Advanced media (MP4, WebM, etc.) was limited to PRO subscribers